solo-io/solo-kit/pkg/code-generator/schemagen/README.md

 `enumAsIntOrString` - Whether to assign Enum fields the `x-kubernetes-int-or-string` property which allows the value to either be an integer, or a string, defaults to `false`.
 Only strings are supported when this is false.

+`MessagesWithEmptySchema` - A list of message names (ie `core.solo.io.Status`) for which we should generate a validation schema that accepts all properties.
+This is useful when certain messages take too long to compute schemas, or are recursive.
 ## Implementation

 This tool executes the following steps to generate validation schemas: